Bierlachs: Tactics

 A player nearing the target score is forced to try to win the auction in order not to collect any more minus points.
 This often leads to a willingness to take ever more risk, sometimes resulting in desperate games being played.
 However, a player in the danger zone will also find that their opponents are increasingly risk-averse and reluctant to bid.
 This may present a chance to draw an opponent into the danger zone as well.
 But if an opponent wins, the endangered player is likely to be pushed over the limit and thus lose the game.
 As Lehnhoff suggests, such a game is not without its appeal and it can be exciting to see someone in the danger zone snatch victory from the jaws of defeat or a relief to survive and see one's "Skat brother go for a swim".
 There is usually a moral obligation to play another game to allow the loser to enjoy a free beer.
 When a Bierlachs session ends is a matter for agreement but, typically, when one or more players decide they need to go, they will announce the last three deals.
 These are usually played as Bock rounds, in which the game value doubles, giving the player who is losing a chance to catch up.

-Variations
+Scoring and settlement

 Games may also be played for 301 or 401 points.
 It is common to add the date of the month to the target, for example: